Non-relativistic quantum theory consistent with principle of locality: Local interpretation of EPR paradox and entanglement

 EPR paradox \cite{sh9}, \cite{sh9a} reflects one of the most peculiar and principal features of classical non-relativistic quantum mechanics.
 The authors A. Einstein, B. Podolsky and N. Rosen considered two quantum systems I and II that initially interacted and then interaction stopped.
 Now certain quantity is measured in the system I. It appears that according to classical non-relativistic quantum mechanics, the measurement in the system I instantaneously affects state of the system II, isolated from the system I. If then another quantity is measured in system I, another state of the isolated system II instantaneously appears.
 Thus, classical quantum theory suggests paradoxical non-local superluminal action on distance.
 The authors wrote: "We are thus forced to conclude that the quantum-mechanical description of physical reality given by wave function is not complete" \cite{sh9}.
 Today this conclusion is not supported by physical community \cite{sh9b}, though the community does not reject the EPR paradox proof presented in \cite{sh9}.

 Obviously, EPR paradox arises as a result of infinite speed of the wave function perturbations propagation suggested by classical non-relativistic quantum mechanics.
 The EPR paradox can be solved using developed concept of the wave function perturbations propagation with finite speed.
 After initial interaction, systems I and II create a two-particle system which is in stationary state described by equation (\ref{eq:A7e}).
 Any measurement in the system I is a local perturbation of the two-particle system wave function field.
 This perturbation propagates to system II with speed of light according to eikonal type equation (\ref{eq:A2}), while perturbed field is described by equation (\ref{eq:A7f}).

+If quantum state of every particle is fully defined, then local description of EPR paradox give expressions (\ref{eq:A7h}) and (\ref{eq:A7i}) and done above appropriate analysis based on them.

-Thus, developed theory predicts, that as a result: \begin{enumerate} \item Quantum state of the system II will change when the wave function perturbation will arrive. \item This change will occur with time delay. \item Described interaction of the systems I and II has local character and is transferred with speed of light. \end{enumerate}
+Thus, developed local theory predicts, that as a result: \begin{enumerate} \item Quantum state of the system II will change when the wave function perturbation will arrive. \item This change will occur with time delay. \item Described interaction of the systems I and II has local character and is transferred with speed of light. \end{enumerate}

 The same way of reasoning is applicable to any multi-particle system which is left in a stationary state after initial interaction of the particles.
-If then quantum state of one of the particles is perturbed, the perturbation wave according to equation (\ref{eq:A2}) travels with speed of light to other particles affecting their state.
+If then quantum state of one of the particles is perturbed, the perturbation wave according to equation (\ref{eq:A2}) travels with speed of light to other particles affecting their state, thus, creating entanglement.

 Developed theory does not use any hidden variables.
-Because of this it predicts that in experiments will be observed violation of the Bell's inequalities.
-This feature was confirmed by numerous experiments.
+Because of this it predicts that in experiments will be observed violation of the Bell's inequalities - a feature fully confirmed by numerous experiments.